Emergent Coordination in Multi-Agent Language Models: Appendix

-The test for emergence using the practical criterion shows no evidence for emergence (only 3.3\% of individual groups show $p$-value below 0.05 and joint Fisher suggests no evidence with $p = 1$ either overall or within any of the treatment conditions).
-The robustness test using the bias-corrected estimates on time-trend demeaned data suggest emergence in the $\cplain$ condition ($p = 0.011$), no evidence in the $\cpersona$ condition ($p = 0.232$), and marginal evidence in the $\ctom$ condition ($p = 0.068$).
+Overall, we find evidence of multi-agent LLM system capacity for emergence in other models, with some variation across models with different capacity and treatment condition (Table \ref{tab:OtherModels}).
+We find the task is quite hard for \textsc{Llama 3.1 8B}, and the majority of groups fail to solve it.
+In the vast majority of instances, groups get stuck in oscillating behavior of guessing too high (low) and then overcompensating by guessing too low (high), unable to break out of the cycle by establishing specialized differentiation across agents and pursuing complementary behavior.
+We find evidence of emergence using emergence capacity test (10.5\% of individual groups show $p$-values are below 0.05; the joint Fisher test is highly significant).
+Robustness tests using bias corrected estimates on time-trend residualized data find significant signs of emergence in the $\cpersona$ condition but marginal and no evidence in the two other conditions.
+The test for emergence using the practical criterion shows no evidence for emergence (only 3.3\% of individual groups show $p$-value below 0.05 and joint Fisher suggests no evidence with $p = 1$ but the robustness test using the bias-corrected estimates on time-trend demeaned data suggest emergence in the $\cplain$ condition ($p = 0.011$), no evidence in the $\cpersona$ condition ($p = 0.232$), and marginal evidence in the $\ctom$ condition ($p = 0.068$).